 Start at the top.
 Invest significant time to help senior management understand and commit to the journey.
 Yes, we know.
 We said senior management commitment was critical to even starting the journey.
 Well, now it’s far more critical.
 Everyone loves experiments until the lab explodes or smells of sulfur.
 So you need to double down here and make sure that all senior leaders understand their role in the change journey.

 Train, train, train.
 Micro-battles demand new skills and behaviors, and you’ll need to give your people every chance to succeed.
 It’s not enough to experiment and create small solutions; the teams must also learn to scale these solutions across your customer base so they begin to materially improve your company.
-Behaviors matter throughout, and you must constantly remind folks to act like founders, not blockers, victims or tourists.
+Behaviors matter throughout, and you must constantly remind folks to act like founders.
 One common lesson from this journey is that you need to foster an Agile mindset throughout the organization.
 Don’t train just those working directly on Agile teams, but also those who will interact with them.

 Learn by doing and celebrate unsung heroes as you go.
 Understand from the outset that the act of taking small steps is potentially an act of division.
 It can drive a wedge between those experimenting and those holding the bag for the rest of the business.
 Everyone expects those holding the bag to (a) support the experiments directly, (b) scale whatever outcomes those experiments produce and (c) adjust everything else in the business to accommodate these new solutions.
 So it’s really a division between those experimenting with a halo over their heads and those slogging along with no glory and a new night job.
 You need to celebrate the successes of the Agile teams, but you also need to be generous in handing out the glory to others.
 Recognize that there are many unsung heroes in support functions that enabled the success of these experiments.